Food Preparation and Nutrition

-GCSE specifications in food preparation and nutrition must equip students with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
+This course must equip students with the knowledge, understanding and skills required to cook and apply the principles or safety, nutrition and healthy eating.
 They should encourage students to cook and enable them to make informed decisions about a wide range of further learning opportunities and career pathways as well as develop vital life skills that enable them to feed themselves and others affordably and nutritiously, now and later in life.

 - demonstrate effective and safe cooking skills by planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment

-- develop knowledge and understanding of the functional properties and chemical processes as well as the nutritional content of food and drinks
+- develop knowledge and understanding of the functional properties and the nutritional content of food and drinks

 - understand the relationship between diet, nutrition and health, including the physiological and psychological effects of poor diet and health